luisbaez13/tide-bar/readme.md

 <img src="readme-imgs/demo.png" alt="drawing" width="400"/>

-If you want it to start automatically set this from your dock
+If you want the app to start automatically set this in your dock

 <img src="readme-imgs/stay_on.png" alt="drawing" width="400"/>